Assemble Items to Pack Your Garage

-Before heading out to your garage or shed, assemble the items necessary to pack and organize your stuff.
+Before heading out to pack your garage or shed, assemble the items necessary to pack and organize your stuff.
 Of course, you’ll have secure packing tape, foam or other filler, brown packing paper, and specialty boxes.

 The following extra items make packing your tools easier: